nogibjj/Leonard_Eshun_Mini_Project_Three/README.md

 1. All python files were formated by black
 1. Code linting was done
 1. Finally all the tests in the test_main.py were executed

-> [!IMPORTANT]
-> All the above steps had to be successful to get a completed CI/CD.